lanzhiwang/awesome-huzhi/linux/HTTPie_and_Curl_Wget.md

 # Fetch your external IP and network info as JSON
 curl http://ifconfig.me/all/json

-# Limit the rate of a download
+# Limit the rate of a download 限制下载率
 curl --limit-rate 1000B -O http://path.to.the/file

 # POST to a form